 Information on departures is displayed inside the ticket gates

-Trains headed for Nishikujo, Shin-Imamiya, and Tennoji on the Osaka Loop Line depart from Platform 1. trains headed for Kyobashi, and Tsuruhashi on the Osaka Loop Line depart from Platform 2.
+Trains headed for Nishikujo, Shin-Imamiya, and Tennoji on the Osaka Loop Line depart from Platform 1.
+Trains headed for Kyobashi and Tsuruhashi on the Osaka Loop Line depart from Platform 2.

 Platforms 7 and 8: Boarding for the Kyoto Line for Shin-Osaka, Takatsuki, and Kyoto.